vitoraalmeida/vitoralmeida.tech/posts/seguranca-de-servidores/post.md

 >  <cite>This vulnerability can be mitigated by using an alternative form of authentication.
 For example, public key authentication makes no assumptions about security on the server. </cite>

-O mecanismo de autenticação por senha assume que o servidor do SSH não foi comprometido, mas, nesse caso, já temos um problema e não há muito mais o que fazer (haha xD).
+O mecanismo de autenticação por senha assume que o servidor do SSH não foi comprometido, mas, nesse caso, já temos um problema e não seria evitar o uso de senhas que teria resolvido (considerando que você não tenha escolhido '123456' como senha, né...).
 A documentação afirma que podemos mitigar isso usando autenticação com chaves, mas...

 >  <cite>The use of public key authentication assumes that the client host has not been compromised.
 It also assumes that the private key of the server host has not been compromised. </cite>